NotMbk/dirtree/README.md

 └── README.md
 ```

+## Customizing ignore patterns

+Edit `ignore_patterns.py` to add/remove patterns by category.
+The modular structure makes it easy to maintain and customize for your needs.

 ## Why not just use `tree`?

 - `tree` isn't available on Windows by default
 - This has better ignore patterns for modern dev projects
+- Modular and customizable
 - Cross-platform
 - Can output to files